GPS File Formats for Photo Geotagging

 As always, make use of the free trial version of HoudahGeo to confirm compatibility with your specific GPS device before purchasing.

-Best Practices for GPS Track Logging
+What Are the Best Practices for GPS Track Logging?

 Optimize Logging Settings